NeilMacMullen/jumpfs/README.md

 **jumpfs** is a simple cross-platform exe and collection of scripts that allow you bookmark locations in your file system, jump between them, or open them in explorer or VS Code.
 You can also "bookmark" Urls and shell commands.

+Jumps knows how to translate between WSL paths and Windows paths so you can use Bash bookmarks from PowerShell or PowerShell bookmarks from Bash.

 It's easiest to demonstrate with a picture..

 ![jumpfs in action](img/jumpfs.gif)